 Major highways in the UAE you should know about

 The UAE’s robust and modern infrastructure has always been one of its biggest attractions.
-Its roads and highways are built to fit the country’s connectivity requirements and environmental conditions.
+Its roads and highways are built to fulfil the country’s connectivity requirements and environmental conditions.
 All the major expressways in the UAE serve as the underlying foundation of the country’s overall infrastructure, along with improving traffic efficiency and inter-emirate connectivity.

 MAJOR HIGHWAYS IN THE UAE